 Once cooled, add the sautéed veg to the blender with tofu, lemon juice, apple cider vinegar, sea salt, onion powder, garlic powder, ground pepper, and non-dairy milk.
 Blend on high until completely smooth.

 Pour this into the mixing bowl with the spinach and add dehydrated minced onion, fresh dill, chives, and parsley and stir to combine well.
-Depending on how warm the dip feels you can refrigerate it for at least 1 hour before serving.
-You might like it right out of the blender also, or make it the night before serving to really develop flavors.

 When ready to serve, prepare the bread bowl by cutting a circle out of the top of the loaf on an angle.
 Remove the top and use your hands to remove the bread inside creating a bowl.
 Cut the excess pieces into large chunks for dipping.